The Deepest Sleep in the World

 How much does it cost?

-The price is £350 for a cabin (that takes two people), or £550 for the Grotto (also takes two people).
-This includes food and drink.
+The price is £375 for a cabin (that takes two people), or £575 for the Grotto (also takes two people).
+This includes your evening meal, breakfast in the morning, and hot/cold drinks.

 Can I have a cabin to myself?